PieterjanDeClippel/angular-monorepo-test/README.md

     'rootDir' is expected to contain all source files.

 Claiming that the `NgYoutubeApiService` should also be inside the `ng-youtube-player` library project (which off course is BS).

+So from the moment you're trying to inject a service from one library into a component from another library, the build is broken.